 EEPROM.
 This mapping is done based on (a) memory partitioning and (b) memory segments for code running in User Mode.
 Memory partitioning is fixed, whereas up to 64 memory segments can be configured individually.
-Each segment can be (i) positioned and sized (ii) positioned and sized (iii)
+Each segment can be (i)

 CPU into the physical addresses of RAM, ROM and